Elin-Modding-Resources/Elin.Docs/ja/articles/15_Texture Mods/animation.md

 # Preparation

+Both characters and items can use animated sprites.

-To convert your still image into an animated sprite, you'll need to provide a horizontal sprite sheet and an `.ini` file with the same filename as your sprite.
+To convert your still image into an animated sprite, you'll need to provide a horizontal sprite sheet and an `.ini` file.

+The filename of the .ini file, the filename of the horizontal sprite sheet, and the id column in the mod-loading Excel sheet must all match.

 ![](./assets/boxchicken.png)